-MASTER OF ARTS (MA) IN PRODUCING FOR FILM PROGRAM OF STUDY PROGRAM MISSION AND DESCRIPTION
+MASTER OF ARTS (MA) IN PRODUCING FOR FILM PROGRAM OF STUDY

-In the Master of Arts (MA) in Producing for Film Program, students develop the expertise to pursue a career as a film producer.
+In the Master of Arts (MA) in Producing for Film Program, students develop the skills to pursue a career as a film producer.
 At the completion of the program, students have the tools and hands-on experience to both produce films and a skill-set that is directly applicable to other career paths, including new and emerging media, internet and digital media production and distribution, documentary production, video games, commercials, as well as business opportunities and start-up and entrepreneurial ventures in areas that may both include or even transcend the world of filmmaking.

-The curriculum and mission of the Master of Arts (MA) in Producing for Film Program focuses on the four crucial areas of producing that are needed to produce feature films: Creative Producing; Business of Producing (business, financial and legal); Management (pre-production, production, and post-production); and Marketing and Distribution.
+The curriculum and mission of the Master of Arts (MA) in Producing for Film Program focuses on the four crucial areas of producing that are needed to produce feature films: Creative Producing (story development, comparable and market analysis); Business of Producing (business planning, financial and legal, marketing and distribution); Project Management (pre-production, production, and post-production, marketing and distribution); and Research (qualitative, ethnography, discourse analysis).